 Kevin Flynn forwarded this press release about one of several new coin books he's published.

-The Off-Center and Multi-Denominational Clashed Die book by Kevin Flynn is now available.
-The book is 8 ½ by 11, 112 pages, and tons of photographs.
-Softcover $29.95.
+The Experiments on Aluminum Coinage book by Kevin Flynn is available now.
+The book is 8 ½ by 11, 60 pages.
+Softcover $22.95.

-Retail for the softcover is $29.95.
+As this is a very specific subject, only a 100 softcovers will be printed in the first printing.
+Retail for the softcover is $22.95.
 To order, send a check or money order to Kevin Flynn, P.O.
 Box 396, Lumberton, NJ 08048.
 Please include $5 for media shipping or $10 for first class shipping.

 See this and other books available at

 The Numismatic Bibliomania Society is a non-profit organization